dropbox/stone/docs/backend_ref.rst

 alias_type_by_name
     A map from alias name to Alias object.

+annotation_types
+    A list of user-defined AnnotationType objects.

+annotation_type_by_name
+    A map from annotation name to AnnotationType object.

 get_imported_namespaces(must_have_imported_data_type=False)
     A list of Namespace objects.
 A namespace is a member of this list if it is imported by the current namespace and a data type or alias is referenced